UnlikelyBuddy1/ZI2/README.md

 - **Connexion & more** (appears if you check advanced settings)
 	- **Connect at launch**, simply does the same thing as if you where to click the connect button but it does it automatically when you launch the application
 	- **Hostame and port**, let those at default value if you connect to the HF2LI via USB
-	- **Manual sampling rate**, allows you to overwrite the sampling rates set by the application in order to acquire the trigger signals correctly, read the [**manual**](manual) for more information on that.
+	- **Manual sampling rate**, allows you to overwrite the sampling rates set by the application in order to acquire the trigger signals correctly, read the [**Zi² manual**](https://github.com/UnlikelyBuddy1/ZI2/releases/download/1.0/Zi.User.Manual.pdf) for more information on that.
 	- **Save to gwy and save to csv** allows you to chose in which format you want to save your data, you can select both.

 - **Controls**